lucabecci/OnaSystem/STEPS.md

  Create the React App

-# Clean all files
+ Clean all files

-# Create the folders of components, pages, context, helpersand checks
+ Create the folders of components, pages, context, helpers and checks

-# Create the context for the user
+ Create the context for the user

 # ....